JJancis/JJancis/README.md

 - 👋 Hi, I’m Justyna
 - 🎓I completed the @codeacademy.lt Frontend course for beginners
 - 💻  Now self-taught from Civil Engineer to Front End Developer
-- 🌱 I’m currently learning Javascript / Data Structures, Modern Operators and Strings
+- 🌱 I’m currently learning Javascript / Object-Oriented Programming (OOP) With JavaScript
 - 📈 I’m looking for an internship opportunity
 - 📫 You can reach me at justyna.jancis@gmail.com and on +37064582108
 - 📁 Resume: https://jjancis.github.io/CV/